 Cultural treasures in Saratoga Spa State Park include unique museums celebrating automobiles, dance and horseracing.

-The winter line-up at the Spa Little Theater runs from Charlie and the Chocolate Factory, in December, to Agatha Christie's Witness for the Prosecution in February, and Boeing Boeing in April.
+The winter line-up at the Spa Little Theater runs from Miracle on 34th Street, in December, to Cat on a Hot Tin Roof in February, and Calendar Girls in April.

 A drive along the stately Avenue of the Pines gives you a glimpse of the tranquil elegance that awaits you at the Gideon Putnam Resort & Spa.
 Across the lawn, the Roosevelt Baths & Spa offers bubbling mineral baths.